 The 1100D writes its imaging data to SDXC cards, while the D5000 uses SDHC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1100D and Nikon D5000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So what is the bottom line?
 Which of the two cameras – the Canon 1100D or the Nikon D5000 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 1100D:

 - Better video: Provides higher movie framerates (720/30p versus 720/24p).

 - Less heavy: Is lighter (by 95g or 16 percent) and hence easier to carry around.